-For each Performance Period, the Investment Manager shall be entitled to receive a Performance Fee out of the assets attributable to the Institutional Accumulating Share Class of 10%, the Institutional Accumulating GBP Share Class of 10%, the Retail Accumulating GBP Share Class of 20% and the Institutional Distributing Share Class of 10%, of the amount by which the Net Asset Value of the Share exceeds the Benchmark (plus VAT, if any), taking subscriptions and redemptions into account and calculated in the following manner:
+For each Performance Period, the Investment Manager shall be entitled to receive the Performance Fee out of the assets attributable to the relevant Share Class of 10% (in the case of the Institutional Accumulating Share Class) or 15% (in the case of the Retail Accumulating Share Class A, Retail Accumulating Share Class B and Retail Accumulating Share Class C), of the amount by which the Net Asset Value of the Share exceeds the Benchmark (plus VAT, if any), taking subscriptions and redemptions into account and calculated in the following manner:

-- 1. For the first Performance Period for all the Share Classes, the Benchmark is the Initial Issue Price per Share. - 2.
-If the Net Asset Value per Share at the end of the first Performance Period exceeds the Benchmark, a Performance Fee is payable.
+1. For the first Performance Period the Benchmark is the Initial Issue Price per Share.

+- 2. If the Net Asset Value per Share at the end of the first Performance Period exceeds the Benchmark, a Performance Fee is payable.
 For each subsequent Performance Period, the Benchmark is the reported, final Net Asset Value per Share at the end of the previous Performance Period for which a Performance Fee was payable. - 3.
 If the Net Asset Value per Share at the end of a Performance Period is lower than the Benchmark, no Performance Fee is payable.
-In this case, the Benchmark for the next Performance Period is the Benchmark for the previous Performance Period being the previous Performance Period for which a Performance Fee was payable.

-4. When a Performance Fee is payable on Shares, it is calculated as the Net Asset Value per Share less the Benchmark multiplied by the Performance Fee rate for the relevant Share Class set out above, multiplied by the number of Shares in issue at the end of the Performance Period.
+In this case, the Benchmark for the next Performance Period is the Benchmark for the previous Performance Period being the previous Performance Period for which a performance fee was payable. - 4.
+When a Performance Fee is payable on Shares, it is calculated as the Net Asset Value per Share less the Benchmark multiplied by the Performance Fee rate for the relevant Share Class set out above, multiplied by the number of Shares in issue at the end of the Performance Period.
 The number of Shares in issue at the end of the Performance Period shall be deemed to include Shares which fall to be redeemed and exclude Shares which fall to be issued as at the end of the Performance Period.